Joe Eszterhas

-Early life
+Personal life

-Eszterhás was born in Csákánydoroszló, a village in Hungary to Roman Catholic parents, Mária (née Bíró) and István Eszterhás.
-Eszterhás was born during World War II, and lived as a child in a refugee camp in Allied-occupied Austria.
-The family eventually moved to New York City, and then to immigrant neighborhoods in Cleveland, where Eszterhas spent most of his childhood.
+Eszterhás was born in Csákánydoroszló, a village in Hungary, to Roman Catholic parents Mária (née Bíró) and István Eszterhás.
+He was born during World War II, and lived as a child in a refugee camp in Allied-occupied Austria.
+The family later moved to the United States, living first in Pittsburgh before settling in Cleveland in 1950, where Eszterhas was raised.
+He attended Ohio University.
+He decided to pursue writing as a career after winning a competition in 1966 sponsored by the William Randolph Hearst Foundation.
+The prize was awarded at the White House by then-Vice President Hubert Humphrey.

-Eszterhas learned, at age 45, that his father had concealed his World War II collaboration in Hungary’s Arrow Cross Party government after the German occupation of Hungary and that he had "organized book burnings and had produced anti-Semitic propaganda."^{p.201} Eszterhas later described his father’s anti-Semitic pamphlets as “like the Hungarian version of Mein Kampf.”
+When Eszterhas was 45, he learned that his father had concealed his World War II collaboration in Hungary's Arrow Cross Party government after the German occupation of Hungary and that he had "organized book burnings and had produced anti-Semitic propaganda."^{p.201} Eszterhas later described his father's anti-Semitic pamphlets as "like the Hungarian version of Mein Kampf."
 After this discovery, he cut his father out of his life entirely, never reconciling before his father's death in 2001.
+He paid for his father's care in later years but was not present at his death, saying in 2024 that "There are moments these many years later that I deeply regret that, and other moments that I'm proud of myself for not going".